-Coronavirus Daily Update: COVID-19 cases explained in four charts
+Coronavirus daily update: COVID-19 cases explained in four charts

-Fewer than 40,000 new cases of novel coronavirus reported in India, as per November 10, update, with total cases in the country standing over 85 lakh.
-India reported 448 new deaths, continuing below the 500 mark for the second day.
+Continuing the streak for the fifth consecutive day, India recorded less than 50,000 new cases of novel coronavirus on November 12.

-As many as 38,073 new cases of novel coronavirus were reported, with India’s total COVID-19 cases now over 85 lakh, as per health ministry’s November 10 update.
-India reported 448 deaths according to the latest release, continuing below the 500 mark for the second consecutive day.
-For the last three days, India has reported fewer than 50,000 new cases.
+As many as 47,905 new cases of novel coronavirus were reported, with India’s total COVID-19 cases over 86 lakh, as per health ministry’s November 12 update.
+For the last five days, the country has reported less than 50,000 new cases.
+India reported 550 deaths, the latest release show.

 COVID-19 Vaccine